ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } ExtensionType;
 ~~~

-Field "extension_type" indicates the type of extension, and "extension_data"
+Field `extension_type` indicates the type of extension, and `extension_data`
-contains information specific to the extension.
+contains the opaque encoding of the extension.

-Extensions are mandatory-to-implement: If an Aggregator receives a report
-containing an extension it does not recognize, then it MUST reject the report.
-(See {{input-share-validation}} for details.)

 ## Verifying and Aggregating Reports {#aggregate-flow}

-Once a set of Clients have uploaded their reports to the Leader, the Leader can
+Once some Clients have uploaded their reports to the Leader, the Leader can
 begin the process of validating and aggregating them with the Helper.
 To enable
-the system to handle large batches of reports, this process can be parallelized
+the system to handle large batches of reports, this process is parallelized
-across many "aggregation jobs" in which small subsets of the reports are
+across many "aggregation jobs" in which subsets of the reports are processed
-processed independently.
-Each aggregation job is associated with exactly one DAP
+independently.
+Each aggregation job is associated with a single task, but a task
-task, but a task can have many aggregation jobs.
+can have many aggregation jobs.

-The primary objective of an aggregation job is to run the VDAF preparation
+An aggregation job runs the VDAF preparation process described in {{!VDAF,
-process described in {{!VDAF, Section 5.2}} for each report in the job.
+Section 5.2}} for each report in the job.
 Preparation has two purposes:

 1. To "refine" the input shares into "output shares" that have the desired
    aggregatable form.
 For some VDAFs, like Prio3, the mapping from input to